-- Where the Trust enters into a relationship with another organisation for the supply or receipt of other services clinical or non-clinical, the responsible executive director should ensure that an appropriate non-commercial contract is present and signed by both parties.
-This should incorporate: - A description of the service and indicative activity levels - The term of the agreement - The value of the agreement - The lead officer - Performance and dispute resolution procedures - Risk management and clinical governance agreements. - 6.14.5.2 Non-commissioner contracts should be reviewed and agreed on an annual basis or as determined by the term of the agreement so as to ensure value for money and to minimise the potential loss of income.
+- 6.14.5.1 Where the Trust enters into a relationship with another organisation for the supply or receipt of other services - clinical or non-clinical, the responsible executive director should ensure that an appropriate non-commercial contract is present and signed by both parties.
+This should incorporate: - A description of the service and indicative activity levels ٠ - The term of the agreement • - The value of the agreement • - The lead officer • - Performance and dispute resolution procedures • - Risk management and clinical governance agreements. - 6.14.5.2 Non-commissioner contracts should be reviewed and agreed on an annual basis or as determined by the term of the agreement so as to ensure value for money and to minimise the potential loss of income.

-- 6.15 Terms of Service, Allowances and Payment of Members of the Board of Directors and Employees - 6.15.1 Nominations and Remuneration Committee (Executive Directors) - In accordance with Standing Orders, the Board of Directors has established a Nominations and Remuneration Committee which is responsible for the appointment of Executive Directors and for agreeing the terms of service of Executive Directors.
-It has clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting. - 6.15.1.2 The terms of reference for the Nominations and Remuneration Committee (Executive Directors) can be found in this Corporate Governance Manual. - 6.15.1.3 The Committee shall report in writing to the Board of Directors the basis for its recommendations.
-The Board of Directors shall use the report as the basis for their decisions, but remain accountable for taking decisions on the remuneration and terms of service of executive directors.
-Minutes of the Board of Directors meetings should record such decisions. - 6.15.1.4 The Board of Directors will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee.
+6.15 Terms of Service, Allowances and Payment of Members of the Board of Directors and Employees

+6.15.1 Nominations and Remuneration Committee (Executive Directors)

+- 6.15.1.1 In accordance with Standing Orders, the Board of Directors has established a Nominations and Remuneration Committee which is responsible for the appointment of Executive Directors and for agreeing the terms of service of Executive Directors.
+It has clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting. - 6.15.1.2 The terms of reference for the Nominations and Remuneration Committee (Executive Directors) can be found in this Corporate Governance Manual. - 6.15.1.3 The Remuneration and Nomination Committee will be accountable to the Board of Directors.
+The Chair of the Committee shall draw to the attention of the Board any issues that require disclosure to it or require executive action. - 6.15.1.4 The Board of Directors will approve proposals presented by the Chief Executive for setting of remuneration and conditions of service for those employees not covered by the Committee.

-6.15.2 Nominations and Remuneration Committee (Non-Executive Directors)
+6.15.1.5 Nominations and Remuneration Committee (Non-Executive Directors)